-A common objection from skeptics of Christianity is why did God create people that went so bad?
-If evil is real, why create people who are susceptible to evil?
+Why did God create people that went so bad?
+This is a common skeptical question that we’ll look at in this article.
+After all, if evil is real, why create people who are susceptible to evil?
 Secondly, moving beyond the human creation to the physical creation, why did God create a world where there is so much pain and suffering?
-In this sense, why did God create a world where disease, floods, famine, and other catastrophes occur?
+In this sense, why did God create a world filled with disease, floods, famine, and other catastrophes?
 In the next two articles, I’ll zoom in on these important questions.
 In both objections, the skeptic is declaring that God did a poor job in both the human creation in the moral law and a bad job in the material creation of the physical laws.
 While I’m not God and don’t fully know the answer to these questions, I will give a reasonable response to both objections through the lens of philosophy, science, and the full Christian story.

 The first question to explore is why did God create creatures he knew would go wrong?
 When we say the words “right” and “wrong,” “good and “bad” we are describing a moral law of how one ought to behave.
 So, if there is a moral law, there must be a moral law giver.
 If there is an objective, binding, sense of morality that we all have, it must have come from an objective, transcendent, binding, authoritative source.
 This source is God.
-Therefore, God created the moral law to guide people on how to behave.
-But why is it that people repeatedly break the moral law that God created?
+Therefore, the existence of this moral law points to God as the ultimate cause.
+If God created the moral law to guide people on how to behave, why is it that people repeatedly break this moral law?
 So, why did God create bad people that break his moral law?
 To understand this question, one needs to know who God is.
-First, we see that God is love (see 1 John 4:8).
-Second, we know that love must be free.
-You can’t force someone to love you, and no one can force you to love someone.
+As the prophet John declared, God is love (see 1 John 4:8).
+Furthermore, what we know about love is that love must be free.
+You can’t force someone to love you, and no one can force you to love someone else.
 That would not be love but fear.
 So, love by definition has to be free just like triangles by definition have to have three sides.
 Therefore, God’s creation in his image and likeness would have to have free will or free choice.

 “Apparently He [God] thought it worth the risk.
 Perhaps we feel inclined to disagree with Him.
 But there is a difficulty about disagreeing with God.
 He is the source from which all your reasoning power comes.
 You could not be right and He cannot be wrong any more than a stream can rise higher than its own source.
 When you are arguing against Him you are arguing against the very power that makes you able to argue at all: it is like cutting of the branch you are sitting on.”